openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 ## Setup

-- Configure the pump using 360 config software.
+- Configure the pum using 360 config software.
 If you do not have the software, please contact your Accu-Chek hotline.
 They usually send registered users a CD with the "360° Pump Configuration Software" and a SmartPix USB-infrared connection device (the Realtyme device also works if you have that).
   - Required (marked green in screenshots):
     - Set/leave the menu configuration as "Standard", this will show only the supported menus/actions on the pump and hide those which are unsupported (extended/multiwave bolus,